 The nameservers are organised in a pyramid structure.
 When a computer requests the resolution of a domain name from the DNS system, the domain name is scanned from right to left, asking each nameserver to provide information only on the element that is to the left of the last dot.

-The root nameservers are the servers with greatest responsibility (called authoritative servers, i.e. granted authority) and are located at the top of the pyramid.
-They hold the list of the servers responsible for each of the first-level domains recognised and provide server IDs in response to each request.
-Each first-level domain (e.g. .com) in turn owns a group of authoritative servers which in turn delegate some of their authority to the nameservers responsible for each second-level domain (e.g. nidoma.com).
+Root Nameservers are the Authoritative Servers - they are at the top of the pyramid.
+They possess the list of servers responsible for each recognised TLD, and they provide the response to every request.
+Each TLD (e.g .com) has a group of authoritative servers that take turns in delegating a part of the authority to the nameservers of each domain (eg.nidoma.com).

-These last respond to questions on IP addresses relating to subdomains or individual hosts (e.g. www.nidoma.com).
+These last respond to questions on IP addresses relating to subdomains or individual hosts (e.g. nidoma.com).

 Its function therefore allows reaching a web space starting from the domain name and not from the IP address.

 DNS records provide instructions to DNS servers in order to establish a direct association between an IP address and a domain name.
 Different types of information correspond to different DNS names, and therefore there are different types of DNS record.
 The main types are:

 - A Records: these records refer to the IP address associated with the domain.